-Students may discuss the complaint with either the Senior Associate Dean for Student Affairs, Senior Associate Dean for Academic and Faculty Affairs, or the Dean of the School of Law informally or choose to file, in writing, a formal complaint.
+Students may discuss the complaint with either the Associate Dean of Students, Senior Associate Dean for Academic and Faculty Affairs, or the Dean of the School of Law informally or choose to file, in writing, a formal complaint.
 If the student files a formal complaint, the Dean shall send the student a final written response.